Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 8, 2024 at 1:00pm Ends Apr 8, 2024 at 2:30pm The USC Dornsife Center for Advanced Genocide Research & USC Shoah Foundation present the Annual Sara & Asa Shapiro Scholar Lecture by Dan Stone (Professor of Modern History and Director of the Holocaust Research Institute at Royal Holloway, University of London).
-Click for more info |
+The USC Dornsife Center for Advanced Genocide Research & USC Shoah Foundation present the Annual Sara & Asa Shapiro Scholar Lecture by Dan Stone (Professor of Modern History and Director of the Holocaust Research Institute at Royal Holloway, University of London).

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info

 Can I See the Horns: Roots of Antisemitism presented by Marcia Jo Zerivitz